tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/party-treasure-former.md

 ---
+tags: [meta]
-{title: Party Treasure Former}
+title: Party Treasure Former
 ---

 # Former Party Treasure

 *Anything that was lost, sold, given away, or used goes here.*
 ## Destroyed or Used
 - Three blood red rubies, from [Shadowkeep](<hoards/ursk-treasure.md>) *used for simulacrum*
-- A small crystal vial containing three doses of universal solvent.
+- A small crystal vial containing three doses of [universal solvent](<../../things/magic-items/universal-solvent.md>).
 Found in a hidden lead box, and used to destroy the silver threads binding the trapped elemental in the elemental forge, and then Grash's ring of undying
 - [Medusa Blade](<treasure/medusa-blade.md>)
 - A shard of [Inkaye](<../../things/materials/inkaye.md>) ready to be infused with explanar magic, created by [Umli](<../../people/other-nonhumans/umli.md>) from Delwath's [Delwath's Elven Breastplate](<treasure/delwath-s-elven-breastplate.md>).
 Used to create the rainbow prism for [Vindristjarna](<../../things/ships/vindristjarna.md>), created by Faldrak at the Elemental Forge.
 - Used to construct magic items at the Elemental Forge: